 Debt Consolidation Loan

-A debt consolidation loan, on the other hand, does involve taking out another loan to pay off your debts, generally through a bank, credit union, or finance company.
-So rather than paying numerous loans of varying sizes and at various interest rates to any number of creditors, you pay off one large loan through one lending institution at a single interest rate.
+A debt consolidation loan, on the other hand, involves taking out another loan to pay off your debts.
+If you’re wondering how to get a debt consolidation loan or credit card debt consolidation loan, you will need to go through a bank, credit union, or finance company.
+So rather than paying back numerous loans of varying sizes and at various interest rates to any number of creditors, you pay off all your debt using just the one large loan, and then focus on paying back the debt consolidation loan through the one lending institution at a set interest rate.

-But there's a catch: To obtain this loan, your credit rating and score must be in good standing.
+But there's a catch: To obtain the best debt consolidation loans, your credit rating and score must be in good standing.
 That means you should be up to date on all your minimum payments and they should generally be made on time.
-But most people who seek a debt consolidation loan have reached a point where they've fallen behind and started getting collection calls, which is why so many people are rejected (while also taking another hard hit to their credit).
+But most people who seek a debt consolidation loan have reached a point where they've fallen behind on their payments and started getting collection calls, which is why so many people are rejected for debt consolidation loans (while also taking another hard hit to their credit).
 And if they are approved, interest rates can be higher than the original rates on each individual debt—possibly over 30 percent—which ultimately does more damage than good.

-There’s another rub on the loan option: Many people needing debt consolidation also need better money management techniques.
-By taking out a loan to pay off other creditors, you still have continued access to the original accounts, now with zero balances.
-Sadly, many people wind up accruing more debt by continuing to use these accounts in addition to the new loan, thus defeating the purpose of consolidation and digging themselves even deeper into debt.
+There’s another rub on the loan option: By taking out a loan to pay off your creditors, you still have continued access to the original accounts and credit cards, but now with zero balances.
+Sadly, many people wind up accruing more debt by continuing to use these accounts and credit cards, in addition to the new loan, thus defeating the purpose of debt consolidation and digging themselves even deeper into debt.